Motivation in Radisson Hotel in Dubai Research Paper

 Conclusions and Recommendations

 Developing appropriate working environment is the major force, which drives the motivation of employees in Radisson Hotel.
 It creates a state in which employees can discover their natural potential.
-It helps the hotel management to prevent the emergence of an environment in which employees feel frustrated and underrated, and as a result they lose the sense of belonging to the hotel’s system.
+It helps the hotel management to prevent the emergence of an environment in which employees feel frustrated and underrated, and as a result, they lose the sense of belonging to the hotel’s system.

 The latter kind of environment can cause unpleasant working conditions, which can impose negative impacts on employees’ performance (Naon, 2010, p.
 49).
 The hotel needs to take care when creating good working environment.
 Otherwise, there could be a possibility that the improvement of working conditions may fail to yield the desired results.

 The hotel managers’ appreciation and the employee’s fulfillment result in overall good performance of the hotel this in itself is a motivating factor to the employees.
-Recognition of an employee’s work and instant rewarding of such work are important in motivating employees to work harder in the hotel (Kingir & Mesci, 2010, p.
+Recognition of an employee’s work and instant reward of such work are important in motivating employees to work harder in the hotel (Kingir & Mesci, 2010, p.
 73).

 This implies that failure to reward good performance at work is a way of de-motivating employees.
 In fact, employees will consider the failure to reward their work as ignoring them.

 Training equips employees with skills that enable them to perform better by doing things in the most effective way (Lu, 1999, p.
 71).
-In addition, the management has to create an environment in which employees can acquire autonomy, control and responsibility.
+In addition, the management has to create an environment in which employees can acquire autonomy, control, and responsibility.

 These three factors can create a free working environment in which employee can work independently.
 It is easier to perform better in a surrounding that is not governed with restrictions.